justanotherfoundry/freemix-glyphsapp/README.md

 Prints the interpolation coefficients for each master in all instances (make sure the Macro Panel is open).

+### Print Exports as Table

+Prints details of the exports as a table.
+Respects the selection of exports if the Exports tab is active.
+Make sure the Macro Panel is open.

 ### Remove Backup Layers

 Removes all backup layers (i.e. those created using the "Copy" button) from the selected glyphs.